tgieruc/Representation-of-Women-in-Movies/README.md

 * Ali - Analysis and visualization for RQ1, draft datastory
 * Guillaume - Analysis and visualization for RQ2, final review and editing
 * Arina - Analysis and visualization for RQ3, Help other members as needed
-* Théo - Available for help, in charge of putting together webpage
+* Théo - Available for help, visualization for global graphs, in charge of putting together webpage